RebekkaHaley/data-science-mlp/README.md

 ## Welcome

-This repo contains code pertaining to a machine learning tool called the multilayer perceptron (MLP).
-It has been implemented in both simple 2-layer and n-layer versions, and is also known as a feed-forward neural network.
+This repo contains code for a multilayer perceptron (MLP), also known as a feed-forward neural network.
+It has been implemented in both simple 2-layer and n-layer versions.

-This project originally began as an exercise during a university module, but has since been fleshed out into a two-layer version and an n-layer version.
+This project began as an exercise during a university module, but has since been fleshed out into two-layer and n-layer versions.

 ## Multilayer perceptron